-Fragmentary pottery figurine of a nude woman, slightly steatopygous, with head and right shoulder and arm missing.
+Fragmentary terracotta figurine of a nude woman, slightly steatopygous, with head and right shoulder and arm missing.
 Crudely shaped, with slender body, wide shoulders, small globular breasts, with a strand of hair between them, straight arms, separated from body, hands laid beside thighs, unshaped feet.
 Fingers, wrists, and a girdle above gluteal prominence, with fringes hanging down over buttocks, are indicated by deep scratches.
 Two holes in back at waist level.
 Pubic region indicated by a lump of clay; another lump at wrist, perhaps to mark the thumb.
 Legs separated by shallow scratch in front, by a deep cleaving line in back.
 Drab pottery, partly black because of insufficient baking.

 Condition: Head, right shoulder and arm missing.